After 20 years of growing and using herbs for remedies, crafts, and magic, this freelance writer and kitchen witch loves talking shop.

 3 - 10

 You don't need to work very hard at it.
 In fact, if it's springtime, they're probably all around your neighborhood.
-Dandelion can be planted in the ground, grown in containers, or allow them to scatter themselves all over your lawn.
-Not only will they give the green field a nice pop of yellow, but they actually HELP your lawn!
+Dandelions can be planted in the ground, grown in containers, or you can allow them to scatter themselves all over your lawn.
+Not only will they give the green field a nice pop of yellow, but they will actually HELP your lawn!

-Yes, these common 'weeds' have extremely deep tap roots that allows them to help break up and aerate the soil for better drainage.
+Yes, these common 'weeds' have extremely deep tap roots that allow them to help break up and aerate the soil for better drainage.
 They also use those tap roots to suck nutrients up deep from the ground and bring them up to the surface for other plants to enjoy.
-Dandelions aren't competing with your lawn, trying to strangle your other plants . . . they are helping them!
+Dandelions aren't competing with your lawn or trying to strangle your other plants . . . they are helping them!

 These little flowers are not actually hard to plant—and while they'll appreciate a little compost or peat moss worked into the top layer of soil, it's not even necessary.
 These plants are survivors.

-In early spring, just sprinkle the seeds over soil.
-If starting them in pots, you can even cover with CLEAR plastic wrap (they need the light to germinate).
+In early spring, just sprinkle the seeds over the soil.
+If starting them in pots, you can even cover them with CLEAR plastic wrap (they need the light to germinate).